junxit/us-congress-bills-110/metadata.md

 - 2007-02-06 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 76). (text: CR H1218-1219)
 - 2007-02-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 76).(text: CR H1218-1219)
 - 2007-02-07 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-05-15 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-104.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 110-101.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 110-101.
+- 2007-06-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 231.